rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 Similarly, [TextEdit](https://support.apple.com/en-ca/guide/textedit/welcome/mac) is built-in on macOS.
 For command-line editors, you could consider [Neovim](https://neovim.io) or [Emacs](https://www.gnu.org/software/emacs/).

-One more subtlety is that not all text is the same.
+One subtlety is that not all text is the same.
 Underneath, text is just binary data, so rules are required to convert the binary data into the textual representation: this process is known as [character encoding](https://en.wikipedia.org/wiki/Character_encoding).
 The most common type of encoding used on webpages is [UTF-8](https://en.wikipedia.org/wiki/UTF-8), which is the transfer format for the [Unicode](https://en.wikipedia.org/wiki/Unicode) standard.
 [ASCII](https://en.wikipedia.org/wiki/ASCII) is also a well-known encoding, but only supports a very restricted number of characters.